elunna/nerfhack-changelog/README.md

 * Cursed wand backfire patch (Evil)
   * If a directional wand is cursed and the player zaps it, there's a 1 in 8 chance it will backfire, hitting the player instead.
 * Wands will never explode when engraving with them (SLASHEM)
-* Blessed and uncursed wands wrest much more often
+* Blessed and uncursed wands wrest much more often (EvilHack)
-  * blessed wands wrest 1/7 of the time
+  * blessed wands wrest 1/4 of the time
-  * uncursed wrest 1/23 of the time
+  * uncursed wrest 1/6 of the time
-  * cursed wands still wrest 1/121 of the time
+  * cursed wands still wrest 1/8 of the time
+* Wands are used up even if they fail their wresting chance (EvilHack)
 * Wand of cancellation extensions
   * Monsters can zap the player with wands of cancellation
   * Being cancelled removes the protection spell effects